 (f) Individuals (People are entitled to obtain copies of the personal data Experian hold about them.
-You can find out how to do this in Section 7 below.)
+You can find out how to do this below.)

-Experian is based in the UK, and keeps its main databases there.
-It has operations elsewhere inside and outside the European Economic Area, and personal data may be accessed from those locations too.
-In both cases, the personal data use in those locations is protected by European data protection standards.
+Experian is based in the UK, which is where our main databases are.
+We have operations elsewhere inside and outside the European Economic Area, and personal data may be accessed from those locations too.
+In both cases, the personal data used in those locations is protected by UK and European data protection standards.

-Sometimes Experian will need to send or allow access to personal data from elsewhere in the world.
-This might be the case, for example, when Experian’s processor or client is based overseas or uses overseas data centres.
+Sometimes we will need to send or allow access to personal data from elsewhere in the world.
+This might be the case, for example, when one of our processors or a client is based overseas or uses overseas data centres.

-While countries in the European Economic Area all ensure a high standard of data protection law, some parts of the world may not provide the same level of legal protection when it comes to personal data.
-As a result, when Experian does send personal data overseas it will make sure suitable safeguards are in place in accordance with European data protection requirements, to protect the data.
+While the UK and countries in the European Economic Area all ensure a high standard of data protection law, some parts of the world may not provide the same level of legal protection when it comes to personal data.
+As a result, when we do send personal data overseas we will make sure suitable safeguards are in place in accordance with UK data protection requirements, to protect the data.
 For example, these safeguards might include:

-If your data has been sent overseas like this, you can find out more about the safeguards used by Experian, by contacting Experian as follows;
+If your data has been sent overseas like this, you can find out more about the safeguards used by contacting us as follows:

 Identification data like names and addresses are kept while there’s a continuing need to keep it.
 This need will be assessed on a regular basis, and data that’s no longer needed for any purpose will be disposed of.

-Other third party supplied data such as politically exposed persons (PEPs) and sanctions data and mortality data will be stored for a period determined by criteria such as the agreed contractual terms.
+Other third party supplied data such as client provided applications data, politically exposed persons (PEPs) and sanctions data and mortality data will be stored for a period determined by criteria such as the agreed contractual terms.